 Feb 04, 2015

-If you are backing up to/from a network share or a mapped network drive, you may run into a situation when the app doesn't "see" the location.
+If you are backing up using a network share or a mapped network drive, you may run into a situation when the program doesn't "see" the location.

-In 99% of cases this happens because the app is switched to run as Administrator.
-More specifically, it's caused by the fact that Windows maintains two user *sessions* for each logged in user.
+In 99% of cases this happens because the program is switched to run as Administrator.
+More specifically, it is caused by the fact that Windows maintains two user *sessions* for each logged in user.
 One session is for running apps with regular user rights and another – for the “run as admin”, elevated execution.

 1. Apply a registry fix to keep network lists in sync between two sessions -

 ( but in a typical Microsoft fashion it doesn't appear to always work )